kevinswiber/refine/README.md

-# clarify
+# refine

-Clarify is a lightweight, extensible object query tool for JavaScript.
+Refine is a lightweight, extensible object query tool for JavaScript.

-Clarify offers:
+Refine offers:

 * A fluent, easy-to-read API
 * Custom-defined filters